Academic Probation Overload Appeal

 Please visit the Applying for Graduation web page for detailed information on graduation.

 At the time of initial enrollment, all full-time students are assigned an advisor in their degree area.
-Students wishing to request a change of advisor may do so by completing a Change of Advisor form which is available at the One Stop Center or at the main offices’ of the Wayne County Campus Center or Geneva Campus Center.
+Students wishing to request a change of advisor may do so by completing a Change of Advisor form which is available at the One Stop Center or at the main offices’ of the Newark Campus Center or Geneva Campus Center.